IgnacioGandur/cv-application/README.md

-# CV Generator
+# CV Generator Application

-A web page to create a simple CV with React.
-My first React project.
+A small webpage to create CVs with the ability to generate an A4 PDF file with the entered information.
+(My first React project).